-The Federal Incentive Tracker Tariff passes through to customers the benefits associated with treasury grants received by the Company and production tax credits (PTCs).
+The Federal Incentive Tracker Tariff passes through to customers the benefits associated with realized treasury grants and production tax credits (PTCs).
 The filing results in a credit back to customers for pass-back of treasury grant amortization and pass-through of interest and any related true-ups.
 The filing is adjusted annually for new Federal benefits, actual versus forecast interest and to true-up for actual load being different than the forecasted load set in rates.

-The following table sets forth Federal Incentive Tracker Tariff rate adjustments approved by the Washington Commission and the corresponding impact on PSE's revenue based on the effective dates:
+The following table sets forth Federal Incentive Tracker Tariff revenue requirement approved by the Washington Commission and the corresponding impact on PSE's revenue based on the effective dates:

-Average Percentage Total credit to be passed back to Effective Date Increase (Decrease) in Rates eligible customers (Dollars in Millions) January 1, 2016 (0.2)% \$(57.3) January 1, 2015 (0.2) (55.2)
+Total annual

+Average amount to be

+Percentage passed back to

+Increase eligible customers

+(Decrease) (Dollars in

+Effective Date in Rates Millions)

+January 1, 2016 (0.2)% \$(57.3)

+January 1, 2015 (0.2) (55.2)